chrisketelsen/CSCI5622-Machine-Learning/resources/project.md

 The final report will be evaluated based on the following aspects:

-- Writeup: Does the writeup explain what you did in a way that is clear and effective?
+- **Writeup**: Does the writeup explain what you did in a way that is clear and effective?

-- Technical Soundness: Did you use the appropriate tools for the problem?
+- **Technical Soundness**: Did you use the appropriate tools for the problem?
 Were they relevant to this class?

-- Effort: The amount of effort that you spend in the process.
+- **Effort**: The amount of effort that you spend in the process.

-- Performance: How did your techniques perform?
+- **Performance**: How did your techniques perform?

 Tips for a good report: